⚠️ Design system CSS not found. Check the path in cms/docs.config.js → designSystemPath, then re-run npm run docgen.

 Motion tokens define timing and rhythm, not intent.
 They are reused for page transitions, component animations, and micro-interactions depending on context.

 The system is built in two layers, the same model as color and spacing: primitives (raw easings and durations, named on the same t-shirt scale as --space-* and --font-*) → semantic tokens (named by intent, e.g. --motion-page-open).
-Always use semantic tokens in components — never hardcode cubic-bezier() or millisecond values inline.
+Always use semantic tokens in components, never hardcode cubic-bezier() or millisecond values inline.

 The philosophy: durations follow the same t-shirt scale as spacing and type.
 Easings use the standard CSS keyword names (in, out, in-out) with refined cubic-bezier values.
-Zero new vocabulary to memorise — if you already know how --space-m works, you already know how --duration-m works.
+Zero new vocabulary to memorise.
+If you already know how --space-m works, you already know how --duration-m works.

 Easing Primitives